 If there is one tool that you can bet every single prepper will dependably carry no matter where they live, no matter what they do and no matter where they are going, it is the humble knife.

-The knives that preppers carry will run the gamut from compact, sleek and unassuming pen knives, up to aggressive-looking clip-on folding knives, hulking fixed blade bushcraft or field knives, and everything else in between.
+The knives that preppers carry will run the gamut from compact, sleek and unassuming tactical edc pens, up to aggressive-looking clip-on folding knives, hulking fixed blade bushcraft or field knives, and everything else in between.

 You don’t need a good reason to carry a knife; the knife is the reason and everybody who carries one can come up with dozens of tasks for it on any given day.
 But perhaps different from run-of-the-mill people, preppers carry knives to be ready for extreme situations, just in case.